Robert Leadbeter

 Robert Leadbeter is an American politician and businessman serving as a member of the Pennsylvania House of Representatives for the 109th district.
 Elected in November 2022, he assumed office on December 1, 2022.

 Education

-Leadbeter earned Bachelor of Business Administration and Master of Business Administration degrees from Capella University.
+Leadbeter earned a Bachelor of Business Administration degree and a Master of Business Administration degree from Capella University.

 Career

 From 2012 to 2015, Leadbeter worked as a territory manager for Southern Glazer's Wine and Spirits.
 He joined AB InBev in 2015, working as a commercial director, national retail sales manager in the Northeast, and national director for draught products.
 He was elected to the Pennsylvania House of Representatives in November 2022.
+He serves as the chairman of the Pennsylvania Freedom Caucus.